Configuration Parameters

 # drweb-ctl cfset LookupD.AD.WinAD1.Host 192.168.0.20

-The first command will add a section named [LookupD.AD.WinAD1] into the configuration file, and the second command will modify the value of the Host parameter within this section.
+The first command will add a section named [LookupD.AD.WinAD1] to the configuration file, and the second command will modify the value of the Host parameter within this section.

-Alternatively, you can write the new section directly into the configuration file, for example, by adding it to the end of the file:
+Alternatively, you can write the new section directly to the configuration file (for example, by adding it to the end of the file):

 [LookupD.AD.WinAD1]